 Conclusion

-I really enjoyed optimizing the implementation, it was both challenging and fun project.
-I believe that a hands-on implementation is the best way to understand hardware functionality and code optimization methods.
-Our implementation includes the use of kernels, cache/register blocking, and multi-threading.
-However, there is still room for further optimization through techniques such as manual thread management with pthread and data prefetching.
+I really enjoyed implementing and optimizing matrix multiplication on CPU.
+It was both challenging and fun project.
+I believe that a hands-on implementation is the best way to understand hardware functionality and code optimization techniques.
+Our implementation includes the use of kernel, cache/register blocking, and multi-threading.
+However, there is still room for further optimization through e.g. manual thread management with pthread and data prefetching.